bohdan-prokopenko/dotnet-templates/Readme.md

 - **Rapid Development**: With the project template, you can quickly get started with developing your web application, thanks to the simplified setup and reduced ceremony.

 - **Flexible and Extensible**: Despite its minimalistic nature, the Minimal API approach is highly flexible and extensible.
 You can easily add middleware, authentication, authorization, and other components to customize your application as needed.

+- **Fast Endpoints**: The generated project template includes the Fast Endpoints library, which provides a high-performance routing and request handling framework for Minimal APIs.
+For more information, visit the [Fast Endpoints website](https://fast-endpoints.com/docs/get-started).

 ## Getting Started